How Does Pay Per Click Work? A Complete Guide

 Now you know how pay per click advertising works, it’s time to save money on your PPC campaign.

 You might not know it, but almost every PPC campaign out there experiences click fraud to some degree.
-Some campaigns experience it a lot more than others; it just depends what market you are in and how competitive it is.
+Some campaigns experience it a lot more than others; it just depends on what market you are in and how competitive it is.

 Click fraud can cost you hundreds, if not thousands, of precious dollars every single month.
 For every fraudulent click you receive on your adverts, you lose money.
 You might think the PPC networks are doing something about it.
 Well, think again.